icarusgk/cs50w-final-project/README.md

 I'm using JWT based authentication using the [`djangorestframework-simplejwt`](https://github.com/jazzband/djangorestframework-simplejwt) pip package.

-To login the user has to make a request to the `token/` route with the user cretendials, this route will return a JSON object with the `refresh` and `access` keys.
+To login the user has to make a request to the `token/` route with the user credentials, this route will return a JSON object with the `refresh` and `access` keys.

 ```json
 {
   "refresh": "eyJ0eXAiOiJ...",